-A friend asked me, “Why is it taking our church so long to get a new pastor?”
+A friend asked, “Why is it taking our church so long to get a new pastor?”

-I said, “Because your search committee is afraid.
-They know that certain members of your congregation are quick to pick apart any minister who isn’t like (a previous pastor, now in Heaven).
+I said, “In my opinion, your search committee is afraid.
+They know that certain members of your congregation are quick to pick apart any candidate who isn’t like (a previous pastor, now in Heaven).
 And they don’t want to take that chance.”

-What would you say if I told you most leaders of our churches operate from fear?
+What would you say if I said most leaders of our churches operate from fear?

-You would wisely ask me how I know and where I got such information or arrived at such a conclusion.
-And I would admit that I do not know this for a fact, that it’s something I’ve come to believe from observing churches and their leaders all these decades.
+You would wisely ask how I know and where I got such information or arrived at such a conclusion.
+I would have to admit that I do not know this for a fact, that it’s from observing churches and their leaders all these decades.
 As a pastor of six churches for forty-two years and a minister for over six decades, I am well-acquainted with the practice of operating from fear.

 –Leaders operate from fear when they poll the congregation to see what they want in the next pastor, the kind of program they want, what the next building should be, or what the congregation should do about some community issue.
 In almost every case, it is safe to say that the congregation does not know what it wants.
-Quit asking them.
+We should quit asking them.

 Lead or get out of the way.

-–Leaders operate from fear when they shrink from taking a position which they strongly believe because it will be unpopular or certain ones in the congregation will attack it.
+–Leaders operate from fear when they shrink from taking a position which they strongly believe but know it will be unpopular or that certain ones in the congregation will attack it.
 That’s why the second most important quality we should require in leaders is courage.
-(The first is “a commitment to Jesus Christ,” or “Spirit-filled,” no matter how we word it.)
+(The first is “a commitment to Jesus Christ.”)

 Again and again, as Joshua was assuming leadership of the Lord’s people, he was told to “be strong in the Lord and of good courage” (Deut.31:6,7,23 and Joshua 1:6,7,9, 18).
 For some forty years, Joshua had been backup to Moses, serving him, jumping at his bark.
 And now, Moses is off the scene and Joshua is the point man.
 No doubt the congregation knew their man and recognized that Joshua would be needing motivation/encouragement to step up and lead.

-–Leaders operate from fear when they cancel a program that is taking flack.
+–Leaders operate from fear when they cancel an effective program because it’s taking flack.
 We wonder how far Israel would have gotten in the wilderness had Moses turned back every time the Lord’s people murmured against him.
-(It started early.
+(The complaining started early.
 They’d hardly left town when the people began griping.
 See Exodus 15:24 and chapter 16.)

-–Leaders operate from fear when the will of God takes a back seat to the majority of the people.
+–Leaders operate from fear when the will of God takes a back seat to the majority vote or public opinion.
 The Apostle Paul has a word for us: “Let God be true and every man be found a liar” (Romans 3:4).
-The unbelief of some–or even all!–does not overrule or annul or cancel out God’s word.
-His will is not up for approval.
+The unbelief of some–or even all!–does not overrule, annul or cancel out God’s word.
+God’s will is not up for approval.

-In Scripture, we read that fear was a huge factor in the hesitancy of people to confess Jesus.
+Scripture tells us fear was a huge factor in the hesitancy of people to confess Jesus.
 “No one was speaking openly of Him for fear of the Jews” (John 7:13).
-“Jews” referring to the religious leaders, of course, as they were all Jews.
+“Jews” referred to the religious leaders, of course, as they were all Jews.
 However….